-A member was concerned about the number of sofa surfers that appeared to the on the increase and queried what work was being done to support this cohort.
-Ms Chadwick explained it was hard to obtain these figures because they were often unknown in many case unless they were referred to local services and she felt it was about working collaboratively with partner organisations to coordinate and think differently about how services could work together to share information to prevent the sofa surfing which would often lead to rough sleeping.
+A member was concerned about the number of sofa surfers that appeared to on the increase and queried what work was being done to support this cohort.
+Ms Chadwick explained it was hard to obtain these figures because they were often unknown in many cases unless they were referred to local services.
+She felt it was about working collaboratively with partner organisations to coordinate and think differently about how services could work together to share information to prevent the sofa surfing which would often lead to rough sleeping.
 She referred to Harbour Place where they created a hub of activities so if people who were sofa surfing went there in crisis, there were people to help them.

-Anti-social behaviour as a result of people leaving Harbour Place in the morning concerned members of the panel and were reassured that there were activities within the community that they could be involved in.
+Anti-social behaviour as a result of people leaving Harbour Place in the morning concerned members of the panel but they were reassured that there were activities within the community that they could be involved in.

-Councillor Jackson highlighted that a lot of lessons had been learnt from the pandemic and after spot checks the number of regular rough sleepers had come down from 22 to 5.
+Councillor Jackson highlighted that a lot of lessons had been learnt from the pandemic and, after spot checks, the number of regular rough sleepers had come down from 22 to 5.
 He welcomed the funding that would ensure that the momentum would continue and make a difference to the residents of North East Lincolnshire.

-The panel welcomed the three year funding and supported the recommendations laid out in the report that was going to Cabinet on the 20th July 2022.
+The panel welcomed the three-year funding and supported the recommendations laid out in the report that was being submitted to Cabinet on 20th July 2022.

-RESOLVED - That the panel supported for the recommendations contained in the report that went to Cabinet on 20th July 2022:
+RESOLVED - That the recommendations contained in the report to be submitted to Cabinet on 20th July 2022, be supported.

-SPC.10 COMMUNITIES SCRUTINY PANEL WORK PROGRAMME 2022/23
+SPC.11 COMMUNITIES SCRUTINY PANEL WORK PROGRAMME 2022/23